brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

 lets it corral and organize a number of *item* objects.

-Finally, there’s the key to the pattern: instead of the container implementing its own unique methods for stepping through its items — which would force the programmer to learn a different approach for every container — it offers sequential access to its items through a generic *iterator* object that implements the exact same interface as the iterator classes offered by every other kind of container.
+Finally, there’s the key to the pattern: instead of the container inventing its own unique method calls for stepping through its items — which would force the programmer to learn a different approach for every container — it offers sequential access to its items through a generic *iterator* object that implements the exact same interface as the iterator of every other kind of container.

 Python provides a pair of builtins that let you step behind the ``for`` loop